Zif Dunstan: Sydney

-Dunstan's cartoons and caricatures were occasionally published in the Sydney Sportsman from 1905 to 1910, but during the first half of 1911 until the end of May they became a regular feature of the weekly newspaper.
+Dunstan's cartoons and caricatures were occasionally published in the Sydney Sportsman from 1905 to 1910, but during the first half of 1911 until the end of May, they became a regular feature of the weekly newspaper.

 A panel from 'The Adventures of William Mug', published in The International Socialist, 23 August 1913.

-By January 1912 Dunstan had began contributing cartoons and illustrations to The International Socialist newspaper.
+By January 1912, Dunstan had begun contributing cartoons and illustrations to The International Socialist newspaper.
 In 1912 Dunstan contributed a full page illustration for a sixteen-page pamphlet by H. E. Holland titled The Crime of Conscription.
 Dunstan's 'The Seven Ages of a Conscript' (with verse "by W.R.W.") was made up of seven panels, the first depicting the conscript as an infant ("List'ning intently to old soldier's tales") and the last showing a one-legged returned soldier watching a wealthy businessman drive past in his chauffeur-driven car.

 By 1913 Zif Dunstan's cartoons were more frequently published in the pages of The International Socialist.
 His comic strip 'The Adventures of William Mug' appeared on a semi-regular basis in the newspaper from 19 July 1913 until 26 September 1914.
 The character 'William Mug' represented the average working man, abused and down-trodden but unable to recognise the virtues of socialism.
-Dunstan's 'William Mug' comic strip directed its derison at politicians, big business, conscription, landlords, royalty, the police, the judiciary and snobbish class values, encounters with which the clueless protagonist would proclaim "there's something wrong somewhere".
+Dunstan's 'William Mug' comic strip directed its derision at politicians, big business, conscription, landlords, royalty, the police, the judiciary and snobbish class values, encounters with which the clueless protagonist would proclaim "there's something wrong somewhere".
 Dunstan's 'everyman' character began to also appear in individual cartoons.

-In September 1913 Dunstan departed for New Zealand to perform as a "comedy cartoonist" on the Fuller-Brennan vaudeville circuit.
+In September 1913, Dunstan departed for New Zealand to perform as a "comedy cartoonist" on the Fuller-Brennan vaudeville circuit.

 During this period in his life, Zif Dunstan was a committed socialist.
-By about 1914 his marriage had broken down, with Zif and Alice going their separate ways.
-In November 1914 a warrant was issued for Dunstan's arrest, "charged with wife desertion", the complainant being Alice Dunstan of 32 Grose Street in Camperdown.
+By about 1914, his marriage had broken down, with Zif and Alice going their separate ways.
+In November 1914, a warrant was issued for Dunstan's arrest, "charged with wife desertion", the complainant being Alice Dunstan of 32 Grose Street in Camperdown.
 He was described as " sketch artist, recently employed at Zaroks Picture Show, Enmore", with a physical description of being "36 years of age, 5 feet 9 inches high, medium build, dark complexion and hair, clean shaven, blue eyes".